laowantong/paroxython/docs/spec.md

 #### Feature `update_by_assignment`

 Match the reassignment of a variable `x` and capture its name in the first part of the suffix.
-In the second part, match any atom distinct from `x` and participating to the update (this excludes any function name).
+In the second part, match any atom distinct from `x` and participating in the update (this excludes any function name).

 ##### Derivations